bogosorter/Musicly/docs/developer/dev.md

 - Queue management (for now, you can only see which tracks are going to play next).

 - Genre management (everything needed for this is implemented, except the UI).

-- Pausing music when the computer awakes from sleep.